 Cala Ziu Martine is surrounded by a ridge of jagged rock, and has remained completely untouched.
 Its sands are pure white and pebbly.

-Beaches of East Sardinia - Baunei
+East Sardinia - Baunei

 Beaches Near Baunei